upryzing/clerotri/README.md

 If you want to install Clerotri for Android, you can either:

-- download the app via [Accrescent](https://accrescent.app/app/app.upryzing.clerotri) (recommended), or
+- download the app via [Accrescent](https://accrescent.app/app/app.upryzing.clerotri) or [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/app.upryzing.clerotri) (using one of these is recommended), or
 - go to [the releases tab](https://github.com/upryzing/clerotri/releases) and download the latest version.

-We plan on publishing Clerotri to F-Droid in the future.

 <!-- You can try Clerotri for web [here]().
 Note that, as the web version is still under development, some features are only available on Android or may not work as smoothly.
 You may also see some layout issues. -->